 What Is A Social Intranet?

-Main Features Of A Social Intranet
+What Are The Main Features Of A Social Intranet?

-- Corporate and team newsfeeds and homepages
+- Corporate and team newsfeeds

-- Notifications, tags, and @mentions
+- Notifications, tags, @mentions, and push notifications

 - Instant messaging with # channels